-OFFICE HOURS: Every Monday from 9:00am - 10:00am, I will hold Office Hours.
-Students may join me in person at my office (AT-135) or via the Zoom link (provided under Course Resources on Canvas).
+OFFICE HOURS: Every Wednesday from 9:00am - 10:00am, I will hold virtual Office Hours.
+Students are invited to join in on these via the Zoom link (provided under Course Resources on Canvas) as desired.
 This is a good time to check in with me about questions, discuss upcoming assignments, alert me to anything that I should know about your personal situation, or simply check-in and chat.

 If this time slots do not work for your schedule, let me know.
-I am more than happy to set up another time for us to talk in person or online.
+I am more than happy to set up another time for us to talk.
 When seeking an alternative meeting time, please know that it may take a few days to find a time when we are both available.
 If your matter is urgent, please be sure to explain that to me with your meeting request.

 ASSIGNMENT FORMAT: Most of the assignments for this course will involve written materials.
 When submitting a paper for this course, be sure to demonstrate that you have read/watched/listened to the presented materials, while also providing a digestion of that material in your own words.
+This is includes research papers, discussions, and reflections.
 Papers should be dominated with your interpretation, thoughts and understanding of the material, rather than quotations you have picked up elsewhere.
 If using quotations, be sure to cite them using APA format.
 All submissions for this course are to be double-spaced, using Times New Roman in a font of 12.
 All assignments must be submitted in MS Word or PDF format.